john-cd/rust_howto/bk/src/links/index.md

 # Rust Links and Resources

-This section provides a large number of links to Rust resources:
+This section provides a large number of links to Rust resources.

 ## Key Websites {#key-websites}